the-other-mariana/express-truffle-dapp/README.md

 ![alt text](https://github.com/the-other-mariana/express-truffle-dapp/blob/master/screen_caps/services.png?raw=true)<br />

 Go to Windows Powershell, and enter to the project's folder.
 Once there, type: `truffle console --network ganache` to enter Truffle Console.
 Then, type `migrate --compile-all --reset` to compile the Smart contracts (do this everytime you change a contract).
 This also delets any registry in the blockchain.
-Finally, type `.exit` exit the console. <br />
+Finally, type `.exit` to exit the console. <br />

 Now, start the server.
 Type `npm start` on your Powershell.
 This is equivalent to typing `node ./bin/www`.
 On this file, you will see the port for the project is `3000`. <br />